rink-turksma/IntunePrepTool/README.md

 **IntunePrepTool** streamlines the packaging and deployment of applications to Microsoft Intune.

 With IntunePrepTool, administrators can:
-- Package **EXE, MSI, MSIX, Winget, Chocolatey, PowerShell scripts, Scheduled Tasks, and Web Links**
+- Package **EXE, MSI, MSIX, Winget, Chocolatey, PowerShell scripts and Scheduled Tasks**
   into Intunewin files, complete with detection methods and upload functionality.
 - Easily configure **Registry keys (HKCU/HKLM)**, create **shortcuts**, and perform **file/folder actions** using the built-in Building Blocks feature.